keiranbray/arcgis-self-service-onboarding/README.md

 |MGR_PWORD | password of above user|
 |CONFIG_LAYER_ID | id of config table in your portal|

+> Note: The password is stored in a way that can be made visible to anyone with access to the resource in Azure.
+The repo will be updated to use Azure Key Vault instead in the near future.

 ## Usage
 - In ArcGIS, add a row into the config table.